kabirshhaikh/Leetcode/README.md

--> longest path with different adjacent characters - leetcode hard problem -> As far from land as possible - leetcode medium problem -> Maximum number of fish in a grid - leetcode medium problem
+-> longest path with different adjacent characters - leetcode hard problem -> As far from land as possible - leetcode medium problem -> Maximum number of fish in a grid - leetcode medium problem -> Kth largest sum in a binary tree - leetcode medium problem